This morning, my alarm clock went off at 6:00 a.m.

 We are nothing but creatures of habits.

-We—mostly unconsciously—repeat 95 percent of our physical and mental patterns, from one day to the next.
+We—mostly unconsciously—repeat 95 percent of our physical and mental patterns from one day to the next.

-Good Vs. Bad Habits
+Good vs. Bad Habits

+But no worries.
 Today you’re going to learn some valuable lessons to help you turn your existing running routine into a habit.

-So are you excited?
-Then here we go…
+Are you excited?
+Here we go…

 As a beginner, you must start with an extremely manageable and realistic goal and work up from there.